 Twelve years ago, Sega released a game for its brand-spanking new Dreamcast system that was so stunningly original its influences can still be seen today.
 Jet Set Radio (Jet Grind Radio for US gamers) became an instant sleeper hit, and has earned its cult classic status.
 The impressive, stylish visuals, unique gameplay and awesome music are still remember fondly by my generation.
 Now that Android hardware has caught up to and in many ways surpassed the old beige box, Sega has re-released Jet Set Radio for the mobile world.
-You can pick it up on the Google Play Store for $4.99.

 There are only so many permutations of the scrolling arcade shooter, but that didn't stop developer CatfishBlues from taking a swing at it with Hyperwave.
 This is a top-down game that could pass for the spiritual successor to Space Invaders.
 You have to pilot your lone craft against all the glowing horrors of space to defend humanity.
 At least that's what the backstory is supposed to be.
 It's really just an excuse to shoot stuff, but that's okay.

 I hope you've been paying attention to Harry's teachings for the last six years.
 You're going to need the code if you hope to avoid getting caught in Dexter the Game 2, which has just been released to the Play Store today.
 We first heard about this one back in July, before season 7 got underway.
 Now it's more than half over.
 Right around the time the story starts to lull before ramping back up to the finale.
-What better time to unleash your own monster?

 There are plenty of games in Google Play these days, but I sometimes feel like developers forget to code in the fun.
 Games are supposed to be fun, right?
 And what's more fun than shooting anything and everything in your path with a rapidly rotating assortment of weapons?
 Not much, if you ask me.
 With that in mind, Expendable: Rearmed has a lot of potential.
 This is a port of a classic top-down arcade shooter from the Dreamcast, and it is all about destruction.